RBEGamer/WordClock/README.md

 ![rpi-rp2](./documentation/images/rpi-rp2.png)

 **NOTE**
 Check the firmware version after an update using the [STATUS-CODES](#status-codes).

 **NOTE**
 On MacOS drag&drop installation can fail, so please try `$ cp ./WORDCLOCK_Vx_RP2040_x.y.z_Release.uf2 /Volumes/RPI-RP2/` from the Terminal-App instead.

+**NOTE**
+Instead of reconnecting the USB cable, there is an other button called `RPRST` which can be pressed once, while keep holding the `QBOOT` button.

 #### DOWNLOAD FIRMWARE UPDATE
 Please identfy the clock hardware version, which is printed on the back of the clock or use the [STATUS-CODES](#status-codes) display.